solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 [Verified Programs Dune Dashboard](https://dune.com/jonashahn/verified-programs/dedf21e1-9b71-42c8-89f9-02ed94628657) contributing to a more healthy solana ecosystem.

-Special Considerations Deterministic Builds: Ensure you use docker images to build verified builds otherwise other users might not be able to verify the build.
-Governance: When deploying verified programs, it's best practice to use governance mechanisms like Squads V3 to handle upgrades and deployments safely.
-Cross-platform builds: If you're running builds on different architectures (e.g., ARM vs x86), be aware that architecture emulation can slow down the build process.

 # Conclusion

 Using verified builds on Solana ensures the integrity and trustworthiness of